NCLEX Scoring

 What Your Readiness Report Shows

-• Overall Practice Ability Estimate: Your ability level on a logit scale, positioned relative to RN Test Pro's readiness target.
-The actual NCLEX passing standard is set by NCSBN; we don't quote a specific value here so this guidance stays accurate when NCSBN revises the standard.
+• Overall Practice Ability Estimate: your ability level on a logit scale, positioned relative to RN Test Pro's readiness target.
+The actual NCLEX passing standard is set by NCSBN (see the current RN and PN values above); RN Test Pro measures your practice estimate against our own readiness target, not the official standard.

 Readiness Levels Explained

 We translate your theta estimate into actionable readiness levels.
-Here's what each level means and what you should do:
+Here's what each level means and what to do:

 Exam-Ready